List of The Wheel of Time characters: Elyas Machera

-Elyas Machera is a tracker and wolfbrother, a man able to able to communicate telepathically with wolves.
+Elyas Machera is a tracker and wolfbrother, a man able to communicate telepathically with wolves.
 In The Eye of the World, he meets Perrin Aybara and Egwene al'Vere as they flee the cursed city of Shadar Logoth, and reveals to Perrin that he is also a wolfbrother.
 He later joins up with Perrin's army in Ghealdan, and serves as one of Perrin's closest advisors.

 Elyas is portrayed by Gary Beadle in season two of the Wheel of Time television series adaptation, first appearing in the 2023 episode "A Taste of Solitude".

 Maksim

-Maksim is one of the two Warders who serve Alanna Mosvani, an Aes Sedai of the Green Ajah, in the Wheel of Time television series adaptation.
+Maksim is one of two Warders who serve Alanna Mosvani, an Aes Sedai of the Green Ajah, in the Wheel of Time television series adaptation.
 The character is a renamed version of Owein, Alanna's second Warder who is killed by Whitecloaks in The Shadow Rising.

 Maksim is portrayed by Taylor Napier in the Wheel of Time television series adaptation, first appearing in the 2021 episode "The Dragon Reborn".
 In the series, Maksim, Alanna and her second Warder, Ihvon, are depicted to be in a polyamorous relationship.